MagPlasma Products

 Contagion Disinfection and Purification

-The recent COVID-19 outbreak inspired our team to develop plasma based disinfection systems.
 Our team's expertise in personal and collective protection systems, combined with our plasma system knowledge, has led to two novel contagion disinfection devices.

 Advanced Activated Carbon